ember-learn/guides-source/guides/release/testing/index.md

 ember g acceptance-test students
 ```

-we get a unit test for the `student` model, a rendering test (integration test) for the `student` component, and an application test (acceptance test) that can be used to check the `students` route and its subroutes.
+you get a unit test for the `student` model, a rendering test (integration test) for the `student` component, and an application test (acceptance test) that can be used to check the `students` route and its subroutes.

 ### Ember Test Selectors

-We want to be able to grab DOM elements in our tests.
-Since Ember is just JavaScript, we can use [`querySelector`](https://developer.mozilla.org/docs/Web/API/Element/querySelector) and [`querySelectorAll`](https://developer.mozilla.org/docs/Web/API/Element/querySelectorAll) to do so.
-These methods require us to pass a **selector**, a string that identifies the element(s) that we want.
+You want to be able to grab DOM elements in your tests.
+Since Ember is just JavaScript, you can use [`querySelector`](https://developer.mozilla.org/docs/Web/API/Element/querySelector) and [`querySelectorAll`](https://developer.mozilla.org/docs/Web/API/Element/querySelectorAll) to do so.
+These methods require you to pass a **selector**, a string that identifies the element(s) that you want.

 <div class="cta">
   <div class="cta-note">
     <div class="cta-note-body">
       <div class="cta-note-heading">Tomster says...</div>
       <div class="cta-note-message">
-        While we can use CSS classes as selectors, a best practice for testing is to <strong>separate the concerns between styling and testing</strong>.
+        While you can use CSS classes as selectors, a best practice for testing is to <strong>separate the concerns between styling and testing</strong>.
 Class names and DOM structure change over time—for the better—by you, your team, and addon developers.
 If you rely on CSS classes, your tests will break and need a significant rewrite.
       </div>
     </div>
     <img src="/images/mascots/tomster.png" role="presentation" alt="Ember Mascot">
   </div>
 </div>

-[Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) is an addon that helps us **write tests that are more resilient to DOM changes**.
-We use `data-test-*` attributes to mark the elements that will be used in our tests.
+[Ember Test Selectors](https://github.com/simplabs/ember-test-selectors) is an addon that helps you **write tests that are more resilient to DOM changes**.
+You use `data-test-*` attributes to mark the elements that will be used in your tests.
 The addon works with QUnit DOM and helpers from [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers/).
 It also removes the `data-test-*` attributes in the production build.

 Consider the example of a button component again.
 This time, our component can display a Material icon in addition to the text.